What is a Deed Agreement?

 3. Provide the Seller's Point of View

 Provide the seller's point of view about the property such as reasons for selling and so on.
 A seller may wish to include some materials such as appliances like washers, dryers, ovens, and refrigerators as part of the sale or not.
 You can clarify whether any of these personal properties are included in the sale.
 If the property is only the land, make sure to let the seller specify if the crops are part of the sale or a donation.
-The article also elaborated that you may specify this information in an executed written addendum.
+You may specify this information in an executed written addendum.
 Execute it in the same manner as you execute the contract for the deed.

 4. Define the Payment Obligations